Polymer/old-docs-site/1.0/docs/devguide/properties.md

 <td>
 Type: <code>boolean</code>, <code>number</code>, <code>string</code> or <code>function</code>.<br>

 Default value for the property.
-If `value` is a function, the function is invoked and the return value is used as the default value of the property.
+If <code>value</code> is a function, the function is invoked and the return value is used as the default value of the property.
 If the default value should be an array or object unique to the instance, create the array or object inside a function.
 See